uschpc/Running-DL-Applications/README.md

 ```
 Note: nn.Conv2d(1, 32, 3, 1): This is creating a 2D convolutional layer.
 Here’s a breakdown of the arguments:
-	1. 1: The number of input channels.
+(a) 1: The number of input channels.
 This could be 1 for a grayscale image, 3 for a color image (RGB), etc.
-	2. 32: The number of output channels (i.e., the number of filters or kernels).
+(b) 32: The number of output channels (i.e., the number of filters or kernels).
 This means that the output of this convolutional layer will have 32 feature maps.
-	3. 3: The size of the convolutional kernel (or filter).
+(c) 3: The size of the convolutional kernel (or filter).
 This means a 3x3 filter is used for the convolution.
-	4. 1: The stride of the convolution, which controls how the filter moves across the input.
+(d) 1: The stride of the convolution, which controls how the filter moves across the input.
 A stride of 1 means the filter moves one pixel at a time.
 ```

 We will profile the `train` function using `line_profiler` (see line 39) by adding the following decorator: